DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world4.md

 "Everyone, fire!"

-Deformed slime, that was approaching, had been enveloped in fire.
+Deformed slime, that was approaching, had been enveloped in flames.

 Soldiers, that was gathered on left and right of Balmung, readied their flamethrowers, and thrown fire all at once.
 Wave of fire, that died part of plains in red, swept both the slime and the Will-o'-the-wisp.